 Limited liability partnerships are formed through mutual agreement, which is a written contract between the LLP’s designated partners or the LLP alone and the LLP’s designated partners.
 The LLP agreement specifies the rights, powers, responsibilities, and liabilities of the designated partners.

-- Separate legal existence: Each LLP is treated as if it were its own asset, incurring liabilities in its own name, and being sued or sued in its own name.
+- Each LLP Registration is handled as if it were an independent asset, liable for its own debts, suing or being sued in its own right.

 Some of the LLP’s advantages